 6.9.
-While the Grade II Listed Hook Green Farmhouse, c.500m north of the Site, is understood to have once had a functional relationship with the Site, the assessment has concluded that the Site does not form any part of setting that positively contributes to the overall heritage significance due to the nature of the asset and a lack of visual and spatial relationships.
-Furthermore, while the Grade II Listed Melliker Farmhouse is only c.210m northwest of the Site, the assessment has concluded that the Site does not form any part of setting that positively contributes to overall heritage significance due to the nature of the asset and a lack of visual connections, spatial relationships or historic connections.
-Accordingly, the proposed development is not anticipated to result in a change that would impact upon the overall heritage significance of these assets and therefore they have not been taken forwards for further assessment.
+With regard to other heritage assets in the vicinity of the site, assessment has concluded that the site does not form any part of setting that positively contributes to overall heritage significance due the nature of the asset and a lack of visual connections, spatial relationships or historic connections.
+Accordingly, the proposed development is not anticipated to result in a change that would impact upon the overall heritage significance of these assets.
+Other heritage assets have therefore been excluded from further assessment within this Report.